AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 >[!NOTE]
 >
->See the [Automatic loading and validation](#automatic-loading) section for an efficient alternative to running `validate.sh` after each configuration modification.
+>See the [Automatic reloading and validation](#automatic-loading) section for an efficient alternative to running `validate.sh` after each configuration modification.

 ### Phase 1 {#first-phase}